catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-rocketchat-on-catalyst-cloud.rst

 Introduction
 ============

-In this tutorial we're going to set up Rocket.Chat on a Catalyst Cloud instance using nginx as an HTTPS reverse proxy to handle requests to and from the chat server.
+In this tutorial we're going to set up Rocket.Chat on a Sky TV instance using nginx as an HTTPS reverse proxy to handle requests to and from the chat server.